douglasiacovelli/bluesnap-android-int/README.md

     setAmountWithTax(Double subtotalAmount, Double taxAmount);

-You can also pass a title or a custom text to be displayed to the shopper:
+You can also pass a title or a custom title to be displayed to the shopper:

-    paymentRequest.setCustomDescription();
+    paymentRequest.setCustomTitle();

 If you would like to collect shipping information, include the setShippingRequired method in the PaymentRequest:

-    ShippingInfo shippingInfo = (ShippingInfo) extras.get(BluesnapCheckoutActivity.EXTRA_SHIPPING_DETAILS);
+    paymentRequest.setShippingRequired(true);

 ### Launch BluesnapCheckoutActivity
 To start the activity, simply create an Android Intent and pass the PaymentRequest as an Intent Extra.